shilkpatel/Optimal-rubiks-cube-solver/README.md

 G 3 = ⟨ L2 , R2 , F2 , B2 , U2 , D2 ⟩ max 6 branch factor
 G 4 = { 1 }

+Due to the reduction of the branch factor the searches can be done much faster.

 Group 1 is when all the "bad edges" are gone, this means all the edges are oriented and can be brought to their proper position without doing the move F or F'/ B or B'.

+heuristics for lower bound of solving